FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   }
 }
 ```
-File: client/app/components/LogInOut.js
+*Wait a minute!* you may ask. *Why are you using an <a> tag?
+What about fetch requests??*

+Good question.
+This has to do with the magic of OAuth and FusionAuth.

-Why am I using a normal <a> link here instead of a fetch request, like we did for /user?
-In order to leverage FusionAuth’s OAuth system with the Authorization Code Grant, we have to redirect the browser over to FusionAuth.
-While you might want to avoid redirecting away from the React app, this workflow adds a lot of security and also provides an ideal separation of concerns.
-Plus, you can style the FusionAuth login page to look like your application, which means the user won’t even realize they’ve been redirected.
+In order to leverage FusionAuth’s OAuth system and the Authorization Code Grant, you have to redirect the browser over to FusionAuth, which is the auth server.
+Why redirect to FusionAuth?
+So that you can keep all of your sensitive data transmitted on the secure, trusted server-side.

 We could write a link directly to FusionAuth, but I think it’s cleaner to go through the Express app, because the FusionAuth OAuth workflow requires a somewhat complex URL to start.

-Now, import that component in your client/index.js
+  Next, import `LogInOut` in your `client/index.js`:

 ```js